JordiCarreraVentura/textnorm/README.md

 #	Model parameters
 N = Maximum order of n-grams to be computed for multiword extraction.
 By the definition of multiwords, the minimum order is hard-coded to 2.

-F = Minimum frequency for a multiword.
+F = Minimum frequency for a multiword
+Top F word n-grams most activated by their character n-grams that will be pooled for rewriting.

 MAX_K = 100